-- (b) IA/GSA/OCO assignments may take an officer out of the normal community career path for periods up to one and a half years.
-APH assignments consist of extensive specialized training and multiple, non-standard deployments that may take an officer out of the normal community career path for periods of up to three and a half years. - (c) Note that CHC officers are noncombatants.
-Chaplains do not have the same IA/GSA/OCO/APH assignment opportunities as other communities.
-However, chaplains develop combat experience through support of warfighters in operational environments within the Navy, Marine Corps, and Coast Guard.
-The board may give favorable consideration to those CHC officers who have displayed sustained superior performance in operational assignments to include Navy fleet, Fleet Marine Force (FMF), Coast Guard sectors, and IA/GSA/OCO/APH assignments. - (2) Education and Professional Development.
-The board shall give favorable consideration to those officers with relevant graduate education, experience in specialized areas, and Navy Professional Military Education and Joint Professional Military Education (JPME).
+(c) Education and Professional Development

+- The board shall give favorable consideration to those officers with relevant graduate education, experience in specialized areas, and Navy Professional Military Education and Joint Professional Military Education (JPME).
 In May 2018, the Unrestricted Line (URL) instituted a board selection process for in-residence graduate education programs.
-That board selection process ensures that URL officers with superior performance records are afforded the opportunity for in-residence graduate education.
-Cultivation of our best and brightest officers through inresidence learning enhances critical thinking skills with a direct correlation to enhanced warfighting expertise.
-Beginning with officers in year group 2015, in-residence graduate education will be required prior to assuming major command. determining officers who are best and fully qualified for promotion, the board should give favorable consideration to officers who have obtained relevant graduate degrees while inresidence. - (a) The Navy values completion of graduate education and development of a subspecialty.
-Degrees from the Naval Postgraduate School, the Naval War College or equivalent Service institutions, and civilian education programs that result in assignment of a subspecialty code or award of Additional
+That board selection process ensures that URL officers with superior performance records are afforded the opportunity for inresidence graduate education.
+Cultivation of our best and brightest officers through in-residence learning enhances critical thinking skills with a direct correlation to enhanced warfighting expertise.
+Beginning with officers in year group 2015, in-residence graduate education will be required prior to assuming major command.
+In determining officers who are best and fully qualified for promotion, the board should give favorable consideration to officers who have obtained relevant graduate degrees while in-residence.
+Degrees earned through Department of the Navy funded Low-residency Graduate Education Programs (LGEP) fulfill the in-residence graduate education requirement. - ii.
+The Navy values completion of graduate education and development of a subspecialty.
+Degrees from the

-Qualification Designation (AQD) codes are desirable.
+Naval Postgraduate School, the Naval War College or equivalent Service institutions, and civilian education programs that result in assignment of a subspecialty code or award of Additional Qualification Designation (AQD) codes are desirable.
 Proven expertise from an experience tour utilizing that subspecialty is fundamental to development of Navy leaders.